IshpreetNagi/IshpreetNagi/README.md

 ## Hello world 👋

-I'm Ishpreet, a 4th-year student pursuing my Bachelor of Science in Computer Science at McMaster University.
-I am most proficient in the programming languages of Python, Java, and C, and some of my current programming interests include machine learning, front-end development, and game development.
+- 🧍‍♂️ I'm Ishpreet, a 4th-year student pursuing my Bachelor of Science in Computer Science at McMaster University.

-### More about me:

-- 🔭 I am always on the hunt to take on new opportunities and learn new skills.
+- 💻 I am proficient in the programming languages of Python, Java, and C.
-- 🌱 I am currently learning web development, how to develop machine learning models, and how to make the perfect latte.
+- 🌱 My current interests include machine learning, front-end development, and game development.
+- ☕ I currently have an unhealthy obsession with coffee.
-- 📫 Feel free to reach me through my email.
+- 📫 Feel free to reach me at [ishpreetnagi@gmail.com](mailto:ishpreetnagi@gmail.com)
-- ⚡ Fun fact: I took professional dance for nearly 4 years.

 <!--
 **IshpreetNagi/IshpreetNagi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.